Emergency Response & Rescue

 AFTER HOURS:

-• Animal abuse (if the animal is in distress or immediate danger)
+- Observing active animal abuse (if the animal is in distress or immediate danger).

 Stray Pet on a Highway or Busy Street